 What is the da Vinci robot?

-In 2007, The Royal Marsden introduced the da Vinci S surgical system to the UK.
+In 2007, with funding from the charity, The Royal Marsden introduced the da Vinci S surgical system to the UK.
 The robot gives surgeons more control than ever before and great accuracy which reduces the side effects of surgery and speeds up recovery times.

 In 2015, we become the first hospital in England to use the latest model: the da Vinci Xi.
 This advanced version also offers a magnified 3D view inside a patient, with robotic arms that move independently from the main robot.

 This means surgeons can operate on several different areas of the body at once, which is often needed when dealing with advanced cancers.

 The next generation